 scikit-bio is an open-source, BSD-licensed python package providing data structures, algorithms and educational resources for bioinformatics.

 scikit-bio is currently in pre-alpha release stage.
 We are very actively developing it, and backwards-incompatible interface changes can and will arise.
 Once the API has started to solidify, we will strive to maintain backwards compatibility.
 We will provide deprecation warnings, etc. wherever possible.

 To view scikit-bio’s documentation, visit scikit-bio.org.

-To install the latest release of scikit-bio:
+To install the latest release version of scikit-bio you should run:

 pip install numpy pip install scikit-bio

 If you’d like to install the dependencies manually (or some other way than using pip), you can find those here:

 If you have trouble getting these dependencies installed (scipy, in particular, can be tricky), you should try installing Canopy Express, which includes all of these dependencies.
 You should then be able to easily install scikit-bio by running: